US Open champion and runner-up with trophies representing tennis player salaries and Grand Slam prize money disparity

 Injury Means No Income

-Get Hurt?
-You Earn Zero
+Get Hurt and Earn Zero

 In the NBA, if you tear your ACL, your $20 million salary keeps paying.
 In tennis, if you get injured, you earn nothing.

+The 2024 season was brutal for this.
 Jannik Sinner won the Australian Open in January, then served a three-month suspension from February to April due to a doping settlement.
 He still earned $11.5 million that year, but only because he played well when healthy.

 Tennis players get no such protection.
-Injury insurance exists, but it’s limited:
+Injury insurance exists, but it’s limited.

 ATP Injury Protection (2024):

-- Top 100 players: $200,000 if injured and compete in fewer than 9 events
+• Top 100 players: $200,000 if injured and compete in fewer than 9 events

-- Ranks 101-175: $100,000
+• Ranks 101-175: $100,000

-- Ranks 176-250: $50,000
+• Ranks 176-250: $50,000

 That sounds helpful until you realize top players have annual expenses of $200,000+.
 So if you’re ranked 80th and get injured for six months, you might get $200,000 in injury protection but you’ve already spent $150,000 on travel and coaches before the injury hit.

-Why Team Sports Pay More: The Economics
+Why Team Sports Pay More: Collective Bargaining

 The fundamental difference between tennis and team sports comes down to one concept: collective bargaining.

-- Players form unions (NBPA, NFLPA, MLBPA)
+• Players form unions (NBPA, NFLPA, MLBPA)

-- Unions negotiate with leagues for revenue sharing
+• Unions negotiate with leagues for revenue sharing

-- Players get 48-50% of total revenue, guaranteed
+• Players get 48-50% of total revenue, guaranteed

-- Minimum salaries, health insurance, pensions, and benefits are standard
+• Minimum salaries, health insurance, pensions, and benefits are standard

-In tennis:
+In Tennis:

-- Players compete as individuals
+• Players compete as individuals

-- No collective bargaining power
+• No collective bargaining power

-- Grand Slams and ATP/WTA tournaments set prize money unilaterally
+• Grand Slams and ATP/WTA tournaments set prize money unilaterally

-- Players take what they’re offered or don’t play
+• Players take what they’re offered or don’t play

 Tennis players tried to organize.
 The Professional Tennis Players Association (PTPA), co-founded by Novak Djokovic, filed an antitrust lawsuit in March 2024 against the sport’s governing bodies, alleging they “cap prize money and limit players’ ability to earn money off the court.”